dl-solarity/hardhat-gobind/README.md

 ### Including/excluding files

 - Path stands for relative path from project root to either `.sol` file or directory.
-Example: `Sample.sol` will be considered as `/your/project/root/Sample.sol`.
 - If path is a file, only a single file can match it.
-Example: `contracts/sample/Sample.sol`, `sample/Sample.sol` and `Sample.sol` are considered different paths.
 - If path is a directory, all its files and sub-directories are considered matching.
 - If source is a node module, `node_modules` must not be present in path.
-Example: `sample/Contract.sol` will match `/your/project/root/sample/Contract.sol`, and `node_modules/sample/Contract.sol` will not.

-#### Tips and tricks
+## How it works

+The plugin runs `compile` task (if `--no-compile` is not given), gets the artifacts from *Hardhat Runtime Environment* (HRE), filters them according to `onlyFiles` and `skipFiles`, and performs the following actions:
+1. Write contract's ABI (and bytecode, if necessary) into a temporary file `ContractName.abi` (and `ContractName.bin` with bytecode).
+2. Derive destination folder from the original file location: if the file is in `./contracts`, the folder will be `./your_outdir/contracts`.
+3. Derive Go package name from the parent folder: for `./your_outdir/nested/My_Contracts` it will be `mycontracts`.
+4. Call `abigen` via WebAssembly: `abigen --abi /path/to/file.abi --pkg packagename --type ContractName --lang go --out /path/to/your_project/your_outdir` (and `--bin /path/to/file.bin`, if necessary).
+5. Remove temporary files.

+Bindings are generated for contracts, not files.
+Having 3 contracts in a single file, you get 3 `.go` files named after contracts.
+If you skip this file, all 3 contracts will be ignored as well.

 Consider we have Hardhat project with the following structure (excluding some files for brevity):

 ```
 .
 ├── contracts